dlkarrow/dlkarrow.github.io/_posts/2015-12-8-Crowdfunding.md

   But, the ongoing reporting requirements set forth in Securities Act Section 4A(b)(4) require only an annual report, and say

   nothing about quarterly reports or reports on other material events.
-In the worst cases, that means that investors may hear from company management only once per year, and potential material events could transpire during the year of which th e investors are simply unaware.
+In the worst cases, that means that investors may hear from company management only once per year, and material events could transpire during the year of which the investors are simply unaware<sup>5</sup>.
 Regardless of management's motives, information that may have been relevant to the value of the investment would never reach the investors.  </p>